Mughees2001/product-sale-website/README.md

 # product-sale-website
-Just accepted and challenge and made this website
+Just accepted a challenge and made this website